Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Confidence intervals with valid coverage for distinct queries

 which measures the worst-case difference between the probabilities of observing a value $a_{j}$ according to the distributions $U_Z^{[M]}$ and $U_Z^{[M']}$.
 Here, we are thinking of $U_Z^{[M']}$ as the calibration distribution and $U_Z^{[M]}$ as the test distribution.
 Thus, if our conformal prediction algorithm outputs sets of size at most $s\ge 0$, then the probability of those sets differs by at most $s \cdot \Delta(M,M';K)$ between the training at test distributions.

-Studying $\Delta(M,M';K)$ seems quite challenging in general, as it involves maximizing differences of probabilities given in \eqref{uz}.
-These are nontrivial quantities to deal with, because (a) large values of $M$ lead to large-degree polynomials in the expressions for the $p_{j}$-s, and (b) large values of $K$ lead to large numbers of degrees of freedom (i.e., many different $p_{j}$-s).
-Therefore, we restrict our analysis to the simpler but still non-trivial special case of $K=2$; i.e., we imagine there are only two distinct objects in the population $P_Z$.
+Studying $\Delta(M,M';K)$ seems challenging in general, as it involves maximizing differences of probabilities given in \eqref{uz}.
+These are nontrivial quantities to deal with, because (a) large values of $M$ lead to large-degree polynomials in the expressions for the $p_{j}$s, and (b) large values of $K$ lead to large numbers of degrees of freedom (i.e., many different $p_{j}$s).

+To illustrate some of the difficulties, consider for instance the case $K=3$.
+Denoting the three objects in $P_Z$ by $a_1$, $a_2$, $a_3$, one can verify using \eqref{q2} in Proposition~\ref{unipro} and \eqref{uz} in Proposition~\ref{uni2} that, for $j=1,2,3$,